dyson/lo/README.md

 [![license](https://img.shields.io/github/license/dyson/lo.svg)](https://github.com/dyson/lo/blob/master/LICENSE)

-A minimal logger for Go
+A minimal logger for Go.

 Lo is a fork and modification to the official Go flag package (https://golang.org/pkg/flag/).
 It's retained only the Printf function for writing messages and has added three levels of logging (none, info, and debug).
 Lo's been influenced by a number of articles, discussion and personal experience.